mdekstrand/dumptruck/dumptruck.md

 **-x, -\-one-file-system**
 :   Don't cross filesystem boundaries when backing up.
 This option is only
     respected by the _gnutar_ backend; _xfsdump_ is always limited to one FS.
+    This option is the default.

+**-X, -\-cross-fs-boundaries**
+:   Cross filesystem boundaries when backed up.
+Not supportred by the _xfsdump_
+	backend.

 # SCHEDULES